loanstreet/deploy-scripts/README.md

 # Supported project types
 Currently, the following project types are supported
-- Java Maven Wrapper builds
+- Java Maven Wrapper builds for Spring boot
 - Rails (with puma)
 - ReactJS (with npm)